 • giardiasis;

-• foci of chronic infection in the oral cavity, in the genital area.
+• outbreaks chronic infection in the oral cavity, in the genital area.

 Pathogenesis

 Acute and primary duodenitis occur as a result of damage to the mucous membrane of the duodenum by gastric contents of high acidity.
-If the number of protection factors in the duodenum is reduced, hyperacid juices irritate the intestinal mucosa, causing inflammation in it.
+If the number of protective factors in the duodenum is reduced, hyperacid juices have irritant effect on the intestinal mucosa, causing inflammation in it.

-Secondary duodenitis is a consequence of duodenostasis: the contents of the stomach, falling into the duodenum, linger in it for a longer period than necessary, which means that it irritates the mucous membrane for a longer time, which leads to inflammation.
+Secondary duodenitis is a consequence of duodenostasis: the contents of the stomach, falling into the duodenum, remain in it for a longer period than necessary, which means it irritates the mucous membrane for a longer time, which leads to inflammation.

 Symptoms of inflammation of the duodenum

-Acute duodenitis is characterized by complaints of patients on:
+Acute duodenitis is characterized by patient complaints of:

-• severe pain in the epigastric region 1.5–2 hours after eating, night pains;
+• severe pain in the epigastric region 1.5–2 hours after eating, night pain;

 • nausea and vomiting;